Click on the links below to visit providers' websites, to send an email or chat and to find User's Guides and Printer Drivers.

 It's important to note that the actual software (BCSS) has little to do with how long a processor takes to sift through thousands of records.
 To prove the point, make a backup of the current database and use the data-store option under Utilities in BCSS to load the sample database (containing only a few records).
 Perform some of the functions that are taking too much time with the working database and observe that those same functions are very fast using the sample database.

 It is possible to fiddle with the current computer for some improvement in speed.
-The best approach, rather than spend hours trying to clean it up (or paying someone to do it) might be to back up all data, reformat the hard drive, reinstall Windows, BCSS and only any other programs needed at your place of business - including a commercial-grade anti-virus program.
+The best approach, rather than spend hours trying to clean it up (or paying someone to do it) might be to back up all data, and use Restore This PC, reinstall BCSS and only any other programs needed at your place of business - including a commercial-grade anti-virus program.

 Windows also has never been efficient at recovering from sleep or hibernation, especially on laptops and doubly so on laptops running on battery.
 Look for power-saver settings in the Control Panel and set monitor and disk to 'never' sleep.